anitacheung83/AeroAPI-Code-Snippet-Node.js/README.md

 ### For other language
 AeroAPI (formerly flightAware XML) has provided code snippets on the [site](https://flightaware.com/commercial/aeroapi/) in Python, Java, php and C#.

-I am also looking to expand it in other languages, please feel free to fork, branch, pull request to expand.